jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateListPage/templateListPage.rst

 How template looks like
 =======================

-Template is the rectangle tile on the template list page with template name, access level and creation date below tile.
-Each template has preview for better user experience within searching or choosing template to use.
-There are three types of template preview available:
+Template is the rectangle tile on the template list page with template name, access level, and creation date below the tile.
+Each template has a preview for better user experience when searching or choosing a template to use.
+A star icon is also available on each template tile, allowing the user to add or remove the template from the Favorite category.
+There are two types of template preview available:

 1. Default image of the template.
 If template contains only external documents inside system can't use them as preview, so in this case preview of template would be default icon of template